shalininarayan98/second-project/README.md

 # How to launch my app

 - Clone this repo (the master branch)
-- Create an empty SQL database and set the environmnet variables in your ~/.bashrc in the following format export MY_SQL_USER={username}
+- Create an empty SQL database and set the environmnet variables in your ~/.bashrc in the following format:

+   export MY_SQL_USER={username}

    export MY_SQL_PASSWORD={password}

    export MY_SQL_URL={IP address of SQL database}

    export MY_SQL_DB={name of database}

    export SECRET_KEY={create a secret key of your choice}

 - cd into service3 and build your database by using the commands python3